September 2021 Agenda—Fort Wayne, Indiana (6-12 Cohort)

 (Formerly known as G-SUITE, which was formerly known as Google Apps for Education…which was…who knows)

 - Google Workspace is a collection of apps and services created or acquired by Google and distributed to organizations (educational, non-profit, business) to help with workflow, communication and the creation of work product.

 - Managed by a Google Admin(s).
 Do you know who your Google Admin is (if you have one)?

 - Why is it useful?

 - For schools and non-profits, the core educational services are free.
 They can be powerful tools for collaboration and creation.
-Many started either really simple or too complex, but in the last two years, Google has worked really hard to create a cohesive environment.
+Many started either really simple or too complex, but in the last several years, Google has worked really hard to create a cohesive environment.